-Staff will be made aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but is not limited to bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
+Staff will be made aware that safeguarding issues can manifest themselves via child-on-child abuse.
+This is most likely to include, but not limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.

-All staff will be aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff will be aware that children can abuse other children (often referred to as child-onchild abuse).